LouisGariepy/debugify/README.md

 assert_eq!(foo_2_debug, "Baz { biz: foo456, qux: qux\"world\", quant: 789 }");
 ```

+## Tuple and unit structs and variants
+Tuple structs and variants also support field format attributes.
+Of course, these don't interact at all with the field name rules.

-Tuple and unit variants are essentially ignored by `debugify`.
-They will be debug-printed as they normally would.
+Unit structs and variants are formatted as normal.